 Banana Bars with Cream Cheese Frosting are an amazing homemade dessert featuring bananas.
 Super moist, this banana bar cake is delicious year round but really makes its splash in the spring time for picnics and parties.

 If you have a pile of ripe bananas and are not sure what to do with them, this dessert recipe is sure to put them to great mouthwatering use.
+Plus the whipped cream cheese frosting makes a striking dessert with very little effort and ALL the flavor.

-Banana Bars Recipe
+Banana Bars Ingredients

 - baking soda